Pungyeon/clean-go-article/proposal.md

 ```

 While we are on the topic.
 There are also a bunch of other side-effects that come along when writing in this style of code.
 Rather obviously, it makes our code much easier to test.
 It's much easier to get 100% code coverage on a function that is 4 lines (written by a sane person), than a function which is 400 lines.
 That's common sense.

-// TODO : what the fuck does this mean?

-However, this doesn't necessarily mean that people are willing to refactor their code and thereby make their lives easier.
-However, I advise, that if you are ever having difficulties with testing your code.
-Please consider refactoring your functions and trying again.
-It's most likely not: "because some things are just difficult to test", but rather that really large functions are just always difficult to test.

 #### Function Signatures